An Advanced and Intuitive Multi-omics Data Visualisation System for Efficient Analysis and Discovery

-Dr.Tom is a web-based solution for the convenient analysis, visualisation and interpretation of all types of RNA data, including small RNAseq, miRNA and lncRNA.
+Dr.Tom is a web-based solution for the convenient analysis, visualisation and interpretation of all types of RNA data, including mRNA, miRNA and lncRNA.
+Single cell RNA-seq data and WGBS data can also be interpreted by Dr. Tom.

-Designed by a team of expert RNA scientists and bioinformaticians at BGI with collective experience across thousands of RNA based research projects, Dr.Tom provides a wide range of intuitive and interactive data visualisation tools specifically designed to save you time in your differential expression or pathway analysis research.
+Designed by a team of expert scientists and bioinformaticians at BGI with collective experience across thousands of research projects, Dr.Tom provides a wide range of intuitive and interactive data visualisation tools specifically designed to save you time in your differential expression or pathway analysis research.

 In addition, powerful analysis tools and advanced algorithms allow you to mine your data to gain new insight and more value beyond standard available RNA analysis services.